hamidgholami/terraform_lab/practice-questions/README.md

      ```
 204. How many ways you can assign variables in the configuration?
      ```txt
-     Command-line flags
+     "Command-line flags"
      terraform apply -var 'region=us-east-1'

-     From a file
+     "From a file"
      To persist variable values, create a file and assign variables within this file.
-Create a file named terraform.tfvars with the following contents: region = "us-east-1"
+Create a file named 'terraform.tfvars' with the following contents:

+     region = "us-east-1"
      terraform apply \
        -var-file="secret.tfvars" \
        -var-file="production.tfvars"

-     From environment varibles
+     "From environment varibles"
      Terraform will read environment variables in the form of TF_VAR_name to find the value for a variable.
      For example, the TF_VAR_region variable can be set in the shell to set the region variable in Terraform.

-     UI input
+     "UI input"
      If you execute terraform apply with any variable unspecified, Terraform will ask you to input the values interactively.
      These values are not saved, but this provides a convenient workflow when getting started with Terraform.
      UI input is not recommended for everyday use of Terraform.
      ```
 205. Does environment variables support List and map types?
      ```txt
      No
      Environment variables can only populate string-type variables.
      List and map type variables must be populated via one of the other mechanisms.
      ```
 206. How do you provision infrastructure in a staging environment or a production
      ```txt